Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Conclusion

 Together, these contributions position conversational agents as future adaptive HCI interventions that bridge the gap between passive supervision and active readiness.
 By systematically linking empirical archetypes to design archetype frameworks and acceptance models, the paper provides conceptual and practical guidance for designing usable and desirable CAs in future AVs.
 This alignment offers practical guidance for tailoring agent personalities and interaction strategies to diverse driver needs, while recognising that user orientations may shift dynamically over time.
 These insights can be generalised to other safety-critical supervisory contexts, from aviation to rail and control rooms, where cognitive underload continues to threaten vigilance.
 By offering proof-of-concept and design guidance for fatigue-intervention conversational agents, we show how small talk can yield big impacts for the future of human–machine teaming.

-\begin{acks} This research was undertaken as part of an industry-linked program, co-funded by a university-based research chair and an industry partner.
-Additional support was provided through participation in a national scheme.
-We also thank the test-track facility provider for enabling access to a closed driving environment.
+\begin{acks} This research was undertaken under the QUT Industry Chair in Empathic Machines, in collaboration with and co-funded by industry partner Seeing Machines Ltd. Through participation in the National Industry PhD Program (NIPP), it has also been co-funded by the Department of Education.
+The Australian Research Council also provided financial support for this project through the Australian Research Council Industrial Transformation Training Centre for Automated Vehicles in Rural and Remote Regions (IC230100001).

-We are grateful to the entire research team for their contributions, particularly the safety drivers who ensured operational safety, the research assistants who supported data collection, and the senior research fellows who developed and implemented the vestibular cue protocols. \end{acks}
+We thank the Queensland Department of Transport and Main Roads for providing access to the highly automated prototype vehicle Zoe2.
+We also thank the entire research team for their contributions, in particular the safety drivers who ensured operational safety throughout the study.
+We further acknowledge Sean Baek from the Faculty of Science for his support in software development, the research assistants who supported data collection, and the staff at the RACQ Mobility Centre for their support and understanding during the on-track data collection. \end{acks}